expandtheroom/jquery-infinite-scroll-helper/README.md

 -------

 ### bottomBuffer ###
-_(integer)_ The number of pixels from the bottom of the window in which the `loadMore` function should be invoked.
+_(number)_ The number of pixels from the bottom of the window in which the `loadMore` callback should be invoked.
 The default is 0.

+### debounceInt ###
+_(number)_ The interval, in milliseconds, that the scroll event handler will be debounced.

 ### doneLoading ###
-_(function)_ A callback function that must return `true` or `false`, depending on whether loading has completed.
+_(function)_ A callback that must return `true` or `false`, signaling whether loading has completed.
 This callback is passed a `pageCount` argument.

 ### interval
-_(integer)_ The interval, in milliseconds, that the doneLoading callback will be called by the plugin.
+_(number)_ The interval, in milliseconds, that the doneLoading callback will be called by the plugin.
+It will stop being called once it returns `true`.
 The default is 300.

-### loadMore ###
-_(function)_ A callback function that is invoked when the scrollbar eclipses the bottom threshold of the element.
-This callback is passed a `pageCount` argument which can be helpful when making requests to endpoints that accept a page parameter.

 ### loadingClass ###
-_(string)_ The class name that will be applied to the element when `loadMore` is called.
-It is removed once `doneLoading` returns `true`.
+_(string)_ The class that will be added to the target element once `loadMore` has been invoked.
 The default is `loading`.

+### loadingClassTarget ###
+_(string)_ A selector targeting the element that will receive the class specified by the `loadingClass` option.

+### loadMore ###
+_(function)_ A callback function that is invoked when the scrollbar eclipses the bottom threshold of the element being scrolled.
+This callback is passed two arguments:
+	* `pageCount`: The page number to loaded.
+This can be helpful when making requests to endpoints that require a page number.
+	* `done`: A callback function that should be called when loading has completed.
+This is an alternative way to signal that you are done loading instead of defining the `doneLoading` callback.

+### startingPageCount ###
+_(number)_ The starting page count that the plugin will increment each time the `loadMore` callback is invoked.
+The default is 1.

+### triggerInitialLoad ###
+_(boolean)_ Whether or not the plugin should make an initial call to the `loadMore` callback.
+This can be set to `true` if, for instance, you need to load the initial content asynchronously on page load.

 Methods
 -------